 “Who do you think poisoned Mavis?”
 Harry asked.

-“I have no idea.
+“No idea.
 It was a dreadful shock.”

 “We heard you visited Mavis every day and even spent the night until last week,” I said.